Large-scale Environmental Data Science with ExaGeoStatR: Discussion

+The evaluation demonstrates a significant difference in \ExaGeoStatR performance compared to the other two packages.
+The accuracy evaluation also shows that \ExaGeoStatR performs very well on synthetic datasets compared to \geor and \fields.
+The evaluations of the other \ExaGeoStatR computation methods (DST, TLR, MP) can be found in \cite{abdulah2018exageostat, abdulah2018parallel, abdulah2019geostatistical,abdulah2021accelerating}. \ExaGeoStatR also includes seven covariance functions.
+In this work, we evaluated the performance of univariate stationary Gaussian random fields with Mat{\'e}rn covariance function.
+Other studies include the evaluation of other covariance functions such as multivariate models~\citep{salvana2021high}, and space-time models~\citep{10.1145/3539781.3539800}. \exageostatr can also include a nugget effect in all of its kernels.

-The current version of \pkg{ExaGeoStatR} only supports a zero mean and an isotropic Mat{\'e}rn covariance function to provide a robust and efficient estimation of covariance.
+We aimed from the beginning to abstract the parallel execution functions away from the concerns of the \R developer.
+The developer only needs to specify some parameters to define the underlying hardware architecture and the package will automatically optimize the execution on the target hardware through the internal runtime system.
+In this way, we improve the portability of our software and make it more suitable for the \R community developers.
+The current version of \ExaGeoStatR only supports a zero mean to provide a robust and efficient estimation of covariance.
 However, the package can also be helpful in many other problems.
-First, when the mean function is not zero, the simplest way is to estimate the mean and the covariance function independently as we did in the application.
+First, when the mean function is not zero, the simplest approach is to estimate the mean and the covariance function independently, as we did in the application tutorial.
 Theoretically, this independent maximum likelihood estimation will result in a biased random effect and can be improved by the restricted maximum likelihood (REML) techniques.
-However, as \pkg{fields} suggests, using REML typically does not make much difference.
-Second, we can make prediction at unknown locations (kriging) with uncertainties once the covariance parameters are fitted.
+However, as {\fields} suggests, using REML typically does not make much difference.
+Second, we can predict at new locations (kriging) with uncertainties once the covariance parameters are estimated.
 The prediction is calculated by the conditional distribution of the multivariate Gaussian.
-Third, even when spatial nonstationarity is observed, we can still apply the \pkg{ExaGeoStatR} by assuming local stationarity.
-This idea is implemented in \pkg{convoSPAT} \citep{Risser:2017aa}.
+Third, even when spatial nonstationarity is observed, we can still apply \ExaGeoStatR by assuming local stationarity.
+This idea is implemented in {\em convoSPAT} \citep{Risser:2017aa}.
 Once we obtain the estimated parameters locally, we can reconstruct the nonstationary covariance function.
-Finally, \pkg{ExaGeoStatR} is also useful for space-time and multivariate GRFs, where the covariance function we use should be replaced by the spatio-temporal covariance function and the cross-covariance function, respectively.
-As our future work, \pkg{ExaGeoStatR} will provide the necessary built-in functions to support the aforementioned extensions for more complex applications.
+Finally, \ExaGeoStatR is also useful for space-time and multivariate GRFs, where the covariance function we use should be replaced by a spatio-temporal covariance function and a cross-covariance function, respectively.
+As for our future work, \ExaGeoStatR will provide the necessary built-in functions to support the extensions mentioned above for more complex applications.